RonenNess/SSCD.js/README.md

 ```javascript
 world.cleanup();
 ```

+## Changelog

+### 1.1

+- Added repel() to shapes.
+- Improved some performance, especially with moving objects aabb calculations.
+- Fixed debug coloring bug with composite shapes.
+- Added another example with resolving penetration.
+- Extended Vectors API.
+- Added render bounding-box functionality to all shapes.
+- Fixed world render function to accept if should render grid and bounding boxes.

 ## License
 SSCD is provided under the zlib-license, and is absolutely free for use for educational & commercial purposes.